Senior Product and UI/UX Designer

 3+ months

-Convex offers a product tailored for commercial service businesses, providing data, insights, and applications to enhance sales performance.
-Their web application, Atlas, integrates property mapping with user-friendly tools to help sales teams identify high-potential prospects, streamline outreach, and boost revenue growth.
-By consolidating disparate data sources and offering a property-centric perspective, Convex enables teams to efficiently plan, target, and engage with opportunities, optimizing their sales processes.
+Convex offered a product tailored for commercial service businesses, providing data, insights, and applications to enhance sales performance.
+Their web application, Atlas, integrated property mapping with user-friendly tools to help sales teams identify high-potential prospects, streamline outreach, and boost revenue growth.
+By consolidating disparate data sources and offering a property-centric perspective, Convex enabled teams to efficiently plan, target, and engage with opportunities, optimizing their sales processes.

 The Problem